microbit-foundation/dev-docs/software/micropython.md

 ---
 layout: page
 order:
-title: Python on the micro:bit
+title: MicroPython on the micro:bit
 heading: MicroPython
 description: MicroPython is a reimplemation of Python 3 that can be used with the BBC micro:bit
 permalink: /software/micropython/